horacioh/horacioh.com/www/content/notes/resources/streaming.md

 - use Streamlabs OBS to stream
 - you can use either Streamlabs or StreamElements as your chatbot/overlays software
 - tweetAlerts.tv if you want to show a tweet source on stream
+- setup your Desktop audio + mic as a source on Streamlabs OBS: https://www.youtube.com/watch?v=-gzFKtJf3po

 ## Gear